apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Host name to connect to, defaults to the pod IP.
-You probably want to set
+<p>Indicates the host name to connect to, which defaults to the pod IP.
-&ldquo;Host&rdquo; in httpHeaders instead.</p>
+It is recommended to set &ldquo;Host&rdquo; in httpHeaders instead.</p>
 </td>
 </tr>
 <tr>